Ascend/pytorch/docs/en/PyTorch API Support.md

 count layer norm result.

 - Parameters:
-  The same as `torch.nn.functional.layer_norm`, optimize implementation to npu device.
+  The same as `torch.nn.functional.layer_norm`, optimize implemention to npu device.
   - **input** (Tensor) - The input Tensor.
   - **normalized_shape** (ListInt) – input shape from an expected input of size.
   - **weight** (Tensor) - The gamma Tensor.